amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-20-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 Usually you'll want to use a [versioning strategy](https://css-tricks.com/strategies-for-cache-busting-css/#article-header-id-2) for your JS and CSS assets if you use a CDN, but the goal here was to be lazy on a static Jekyll site.
-Since there wasn't much custom CSS and JS, I simply left a few files that are loaded directly from the site, but things that won't change frequently (or ever) are served via CDN.
+Since there wasn't much custom CSS and JS, I simply left a few files that are loaded directly from GitHub Pages, but things that won't change frequently (or ever) are served via Cloudinary's CDN.
 You can see the code [here](https://github.com/dev-empathy-book-club/dev-empathy-book-club.github.io/blob/d78cf21daaa53ffe1d82059dadc3316fcccb9fa5/_includes/head.html#L36-L56).

 ### Cut Waste